BUREAU OF ENGINEERING

-Delay in our restoration work is due to re-laying out the shop to have more shelving for storage and moving an eight-foot work bench to a better location that allows more work space and an "in shop" test and repair bench with full lab equipment.
+Delay - A major delay in our restoration work is due to re-laying out the shop to have more shelving for storage and moving an eight-foot work bench to a better location that allows more work space and an "in shop" test and repair bench with full lab equipment.
 A couple of weeks delay will end up with a much easier environment to work in.

 To be continued,...restoration updates every week or two